Mendeley/api-design-documentation/checklists/api-release-checklist.md

 [ ] Is the API stable?
 Have you appropiate monitoring in place?

+[ ] Does the API play a key role in your overall business strategy? (e.g. more users)

 ### General
 [ ] Does it conform to the API standards document?